-Group financial statements Parent Company financial statements Performance materiality 70% (2019: 70%) of Group materiality 70% (2019: 70%) of Parent Company materiality Basis and rationale for determining performance materiality In determining performance materiality, we conside a.
-The quality of the control environment and that general IT controls as planned; b.
-The higher risk nature of the industry; and c.
-Changes in the internal control environment received. at we were able to take controls reliance on the revenue cycle and on
+Group financial statements Parent Company financial statements Performance materiality 70% (2020: 70%) of Group materiality 70% (2020: 70%) of Parent Company materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered the following factors: a.
+The quality of the control environment and that we were able to take controls reliance on the revenue and payables cycles, and on general IT controls as planned; b.
+The higher risk nature of the industry; c.
+Changes in the internal control environment related to remote working for management; and d.
+The number and volume of misstatements in the interim and prior year.